Trix (company): Minitrix

-N gauge models under the Minitrix brand were made from the late 1960s mostly of European trains (German and British primarily).
-North American trains were also manufactured and marketed under the Aurora "Postage Stamp" brand; later these items were sold under the American Tortoise, Model Power and Con-Cor brands.
+N gauge models under the Minitrix brand were made from the late 1960s mostly of European trains, primarily German and British.
+North American trains were manufactured and marketed under the Aurora "Postage Stamp" brand.
+Later these items were sold under the American Tortoise, Model Power and Con-Cor brands.

 Trix sometimes utilized North American consultants to aid in the design of this portion of the product line.
 The "Hornby Minitrix' brand was used in the 1980s for a short lived range of British models using the earlier product tooling.

 Ownership

-Trix's owner in the 1980s and 1990s was Mangold, which went bankrupt in the late 1990s and Märklin purchased the assets in January 1997.
-In part, this purchase was a reflection of Märklin's need for added production capacity; Trix had been manufacturing certain items for Märklin in previous years.
-The purchase was also in response to the earlier purchase of the Karl Arnold company by the Italian company Rivarossi; Märklin were very keen to take over Trix market share in 2-rail H0 and especially Minitrix, until then Märklin had not marketed N gauge models.
+Trix's owner in the 1980s and 1990s was Mangold, which went bankrupt in the late 1990s.
+In January 1997, Märklin purchased the assets.
+In part, this purchase was a reflection of Märklin's need for added production capacity.
+Trix had already been manufacturing certain items for Märklin.
+The purchase was also in response to the earlier purchase of the Karl Arnold company by the Italian company Rivarossi.

+Märklin were very keen to take over Trix market share in 2-rail H0 and especially Minitrix.
+Until then, Märklin had not marketed N gauge models.
 In 2003, Märklin introduced its first N gauge models under the well established Minitrix brand.
-A number of Märklin H0 scale three-rail AC locomotives have also been introduced in two-rail DC versions under the Trix logo and many models are shared between the two brands.
+A number of Märklin H0 scale three-rail AC locomotives have been introduced in two-rail DC versions under the Trix logo.
+Many models are shared between the two brands.

-Since around 2003 or 2004 Trix has made a two-rail version of the Märklin C-track, and the two are mostly identical except for the colour of the trackbed and the height of the rails (with Märklin being 2,3 mm high and Trix 2,1 mm).
-Also, some of Märklin's digital components (such as the Mobile Station) are made in Trix versions with different colours and another logo; but otherwise identical and fully compatible with Märklin's.

-For a number of years Trix has made two-rail versions of many Märklin models with only minor differences, such as axles (electrically insulated) and for powered models (being of lighting and/or a motor) power pickup.
+Since around 2003 or 2004, Trix has made a two-rail version of the Märklin C-track.
+The two are mostly identical except for the colour of the trackbed and the height of the rails, with Märklin being 2,3 mm high and Trix 2,1 mm.
+Some of Märklin's digital components, such as the Mobile Station, are made in Trix versions with different colours and another logo; but otherwise identical and fully compatible with Märklin's.
+For a number of years Trix has made two-rail versions of many Märklin models with only minor differences, such as electrically insulated axles and for powered models (being of lighting and/or a motor) power pickup.

 Other Trix brands

-Besides the AC Trix Express and Minitrix brands, the Trix company is also well known for its 1:87 scale DC brands, Trix International and Trix H0, dating back at least to the early 1970s and still being produced today.
+Besides the AC Trix Express and Minitrix brands, the Trix company is well known for its 1:87 scale DC brands, Trix International and Trix H0, dating back at least to the early 1970s and still being produced today.